 Cars of the Counter Culture and Beyond

-This exhibit will focus on the many unique vehicles that were manufactured and marketed in America from about 1967 (the release of the musical Hair) through the early to mid-1970s.
-A lot of change was taking in America during this era, and it manifested itself vividly in the cars produced in Detroit and beyond.
+This exhibit focuses on the many unique vehicles that were manufactured and marketed in America from about 1967 (the release of the musical Hair) through the early to mid-1970s.
+A lot of change was taking place in America during this era, and it manifested itself vividly in the cars produced in Detroit and beyond.

 Celebrate a revival of the 1960s and 1970s with “Age of Aquarius!”

 An opening reception event will take place on Friday, November 22nd beginning at 6:00 PM.
 Details and ticketing to attend this event will be updated in late October.

 Do you own a vehicle that fits the description of this exhibit?
 Would you consider loaning it for display?
 If so, please connect with us by sharing an image and information so you can be considered for the exhibit.
 Vehicles will be in place from mid-November 2019 through mid-April of 2020.